Matiukko/CyberSecurity/BookingSystem-Phase1/Test_report.md

 # 2️⃣ Executive Summary

-The security scan identified several medium-to-low severity issues, mostly related to missing security headers and input-handling weaknesses.
+The security scan identified several high-to-in security issues, mostly related to missing security headers and input-handling weaknesses.
-No critical vulnerabilities were detected, but the findings show multiple hardening improvements are needed.
+The findings show multiple hardening improvements are needed.

 **Overall risk level:** Medium

 **Top 5 immediate actions:**
-1. Implement Anti-CSRF protection on all state-changing requests.
+1. Path Traversal: Assume all input is malicious.
+Use an "accept known good" input validation strategy, i.e., use an allow list of acceptable inputs that strictly conform to specifications.
-2. Add a strict Content Security Policy (CSP) header.
+2. SQL Injection: Do not trust client side input, even if there is client side validation in place.
+In general, type check all data on the server side.
-3. Implement anti-clickjacking protection using X-Frame-Options or frame-ancestors.
+3. Absence of Anti-CSRF Tokens: Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
-4. Add X-Content-Type-Options: nosniff header to prevent MIME-type sniffing.
+4. CSP header not set: Ensure that your web server, application server, load balancer, etc. is configured to set the Content-Security-Policy header.
-5. Review and sanitize all user-supplied input to ensure format string safety.
+5. Format String error: Rewrite the background program using proper deletion of bad character strings.

 ---